 But I have to warn you, if you are familiar with other digital adoption platforms, it will take a whole new learning curve to get used to Gainsight PX.
 This is because the UI is quite unusual, and you might have to digest the whole UI for a few days just to get acquainted with it and get going.

-#2 – Knowledge bases
+#2 – Knowledge centers

 Gainsight PX didn’t stay behind the trend, and introduced their own interpretation of knowledge bases, the “knowledge centers”.